The business world as we know it today is highly competitive, always striving to find new methods to attract clients and follow market trends.

 What is inventory management?

-Inventory management is the strategy used to control the mechanism of inventory flow.
+Inventory management is the strategy used to control inventory flow — from purchasing, stocking, and organizing to using and selling.

 Good inventory management recognizes market trends and ensures that orders are fulfilled and shortages prevented.
-This is vital for the success of retail businesses.
+It improves the business’ internal organization, as well as its customer relations.

-Customer satisfaction is the prime mover in retail business.
-Inventory management is, therefore, very significant in this industry because the aim is to meet customer demands all the time while minimizing out-of-stocks and overstocks.
+Customer satisfaction is especially crucial in the retail business.
+This is because this industry aims to meet customer demands all the time while minimizing stock shortages and overstock.

-Efficient retail inventory management takes the following aspects into consideration:
+Efficient retail inventory management considers the following aspects:

 - What products sell best and in what locations,